eliottjoulot/Deep-Reinforcement-Learning-playing-DinoRun/README.md

 # Dino Run Tutorial

-A Deep Convolutional Neural Network to play Google Chrome's offline Dino Run game by learning action patterns from visual input using a model-less Reinforcement Learning Algorithm
+__A Deep Convolutional Neural Network to play Google Chrome's offline Dino Run game by learning action patterns from visual input using a model-less Reinforcement Learning Algorithm__

+A 2013 publication by DeepMind titled ‘Playing Atari with Deep Reinforcement Learning’ introduced a new deep learning model for reinforcement learning, and demonstrated its ability to master difficult control policies for Atari 2600 computer games, using only raw pixels as input.
+In this project, will try to implement this paper using Keras to apply the very basics of Reinforcement Learning Algorithm.

+___

+*What is reinforcement learning?*

+Reinforcement learning is a type of machine learning where a computer learns through trial-and-error.
+A software agent is usually placed in a simulation and given very few instructions.
+It then learns how to complete a goal by trying, failing, and trying again.
+For example, Google’s DeepMind used reinforcement learning to create an AI that can play Atari games.

+___

 Accompanying code for Paperspace tutorial ["Build an AI to play Dino Run"](https://blog.paperspace.com/dino-run/)